Welcome

 There’s nothing like starting the day with a fresh glass of orange juice—except perhaps a sweet blend of passion fruit, pineapple, mango, and coconut!

-I dream of living on a farm, surrounded by nature and animals.
+I desire to live on a farm, surrounded by nature and animals.
 What could be more heavenly than that?
-For now, I enjoy long walks in nature.
+For now, I enjoy long walks outdoors.

 A heartwarming short story for young children, delivering a powerful message that is vital in today's world.